SB 622 (Hernandez), Optometry

 - Visit their offices.
 Make an appointment with your Legislators’ District offices.

 - EDUCATE!
-Explain to Legislators and their consultants what it takes to be a CLS; what you do; why it is important to maintain the integrity of the Laboratory Director when other personnel are doing laboratory tests, even if they are waived; why other allied health providers shouldn't be Laboratory Directors; the CLS shortage and what it takes to eliminate it.
+Explain to Legislators and their consultants what it takes to be a CLS, MLT or CPT; what you do; why it is important to maintain the integrity of the Laboratory Director when other personnel are doing laboratory tests, even if they are waived; why other allied health providers shouldn't be Laboratory Directors; the laboratory personnel shortage and what it takes to eliminate it.

-Make it a priority to meet with your Legislators between now and January.
+Make it a priority to meet with your Legislators.
 Remember, these interactions are integral components of your grassroots program.
 For tips, please refer to the CAMLT Grassroots Guide on this website.

-Senate Business, Professions and Economic Development Committee: Ted Lieu (D-Chair), Bill Emmerson (R-Vice Chair), Marty Block (D), Ellen Corbett (D), Cathleen Galgiani (D), Ed Hernandez (D), Jerry Hill (D), Alex Padilla (D), Mark Wyland (R), Leland Yee (D)
+Senate Business, Professions and Economic Development Committee: Jerry Hill (D-Chair), Pat Bates (R-Vice Chair), Tom Berryhill (R), Marty Block (D), Cathleen Galgiani (D), Ed Hernandez (D), Hannah-Beth Jackson (D), Tony Mendoza (D) Bob Wieckowski (D)

-Senate Health Committee: Ed Hernandez (D-Chair), Joel Anderson (R-Vice Chair), Jim Beall (D), Kevin de Leon (D), Mark DeSaulnier (D), Bill Monning (D), Jim Nielsen (R), Fran Pavley (D), Lois Wolk (D)
+Senate Health Committee: Ed Hernandez (D-Chair), Janet Nguyen (R-Vice Chair), Isadore Hall (D), Holly Mitchell (D), Bill Monning (D), Jim Nielsen (R), Richard Pan (D), Richard Roth (D), Lois Wolk (D)